Highnam

 Highnam is a village and civil parish on the outskirts of the city of Gloucester.
 It is three miles northwest of the city on the A40, on the way to Ross, west of Alney Island and Over Bridge.
 It is connected by Segregated Bicycle Paths via Over Bridge and Alney Island to Gloucester.
 The parish includes the villages of Lassington and Over.
 In the 2001 census the parish had a population of 2,014, reducing to 1,916 at the 2011 census.
+At the 2021 census it had increased to 2,141.

 Highnam was originally made up of farm land, which explains some of its street names (Brimsome Meadow, Poppy Field, Stoney Field, Long Field, Peters Field, Williams Orchard, et al.).
 As a village, Highnam is fairly small, containing few social amenities.
 These include the Church of the Holy Innocents, a school (Highnam C of E Primary), a village hall, a day nursery, a village shop and a doctor's surgery.

 The Arnold family were Lords of the Manor in the sixteenth century- the best known member of the family is Sir Nicholas Arnold (died 1580), Lord Deputy of Ireland.